 - Recruit members within set guidelines.

 Full recognition may be revoked by the Vice President for Student Affairs and Dean of Students at any time for a chapter’s failure to comply with College and/or Inter/National rules, regulations, and policies.
-If a group is accused of violating the Student Conduct Code, the Vice President for Student Affairs and Dean of Students or designee may halt all activities of the group until the conduct process is complete.
+If a group is alleged of violating the Student Conduct Code, the Vice President for Student Affairs/Dean of Students or designee may halt all activities of the group until the conduct process is complete.
 It is possible that a chapter will lose all recognition as a result of the conduct process, at which point it will cease to exist at Union College either permanently or for a determined period of time.

 Loss of Recognition/Probationary Recognition